JHU-PL-Lab/www-fpse/basic-ocaml.md

 ### Exploring Basic Data in the top loop

-* We will be running many small incremental programs - best done in the top loop.
+* We will be running many small incremental programs in lecture - best done in the top loop.
-* We will always use the `utop` top loop
+* We will always use the `utop` top loop, not the older `ocaml`
 * All the following are typed as input into `utop` with `;;` ending input.